Erroler/SweetPayments/README.md

 ## What is not implemented:

-* Administrator dashboard.
+* Administrator dashboard
-* Client ticket support.
+* Client ticket support
-* Paysafecard integration.
+* Paysafecard integration